-Kelly Ripa's trainer said the TV star's rippling abs are due to a low-carb, sugar-free diet and interval-training workouts.
+Kelly Ripa's trainer said the TV star's rippling abs are due to a low carb diet and interval-training workouts.
 Anna Kaiser, director of ATK In Motion in New York, has been training Ripa for three years, doing a total-body workout that combines cardio exercise, circuit-training, dance and plyometrics.

 "Interval training is the best way to work out, and when you pair it with dance, you make it even more fun and more efficient," Kaiser told Us.
 "You'll get results immediately, as soon as you commit to it."

 High-intensity interval training (HIIT) is a proven way to shed body fat, enhance cardiovascular conditioning and improve stamina.
 Researchers say exercise intensity is more important than duration when it comes weight control.
 Studies show that even one-minute bursts of intense exercise can have a dramatic impact on weight control over time.

 Bob Harper, author of Skinny Meals: Everything You Need to Lose Weight Fast, said high-intensity interval training melts body fat, targets trouble spots and gets you toned in less time than long, drawn-out exercise sessions.

 Ripa is a longtime workout fanatic who also runs three to five miles several days a week and takes spinning classes.
 The mom of three said she needs to exercise a lot to calm her mind because she's a chronic worrier.

 Kelly Ripa started training with Kaiser in 2010 to consolidate her various workouts into one session.
 "She’s much too busy to be running around doing a yoga class at one place and a barre or a spin class in the other, so for her, it was mostly about combining all that and getting more cardio into her life, leaning herself out a little," said Kaiser.